 Children are categorised as 'SEN support', when, despite accessing catch up interventions, they are still not making expected progress and are not meeting their targets.
 This does not automatically apply to children who are new to England, or those who have lived in the UK for less than 2 years.
-Children with more complex needs, who may also require support from outside agencies would also be categorised as 'SEN support' (previously School Action Plus).
+Children with more complex needs, who may also require support from outside agencies would also be categorised as 'SEN support'.